duqtools/duqtools/docs/config/setup.md

 ### Jetto V210921

-For compatibility with Jintrac v210921 distributions (`system: jetto-v210921`), the `run` class has a few more attributes.
+For compatibility with Jintrac v210921 distributions (`name: jetto-v210921` under `system`), the `run` class has a few more attributes.
 These are needed to set the imas locations where the run in/out data can be stored. `duqduq` calculates a suitable range for `run_in_start_at`/`run_out_start_at`.
 This means any two runs will not write to the same imas location.

 ```
   data: